Central Dauphin High School: Music Program

 Central Dauphin's music program consists of seven bands, four choirs, and three orchestras.
 Bands include a freshman ensemble, symphonic, wind, two unselect jazz bands, one select jazz ensemble, and a marching band.
 The choirs include an all-boys choir, one unselect all-girls choir, a select women’s choir, and a mixed ensemble.
 The three orchestras are freshman, symphonic, and concert.
 Each part of the music department holds several concerts throughout the school year, including the annual spring musical, and seasonal concerts held in the auditorium.

-Current clubs

-Students can create new clubs with the principal's approval.
-As of the 2021–2022 school year the clubs are: